INTERNSG’s Internships, Externships, Part Time, Graduate Jobs

 For more job seeking information, please refer to the MOM website: http://www.mom.gov.sg/sitemap

-I’m shortlisted by InternSG for an interview at the company itself, how do I get myself prepared?
+I am shortlisted by an employer from INTERNSG’s portal for an interview, how do I get myself prepared?

 Congratulations!
 You are on your first step to getting the internship.